-A breast lift (mastopexy) is a surgical procedure intended to create a lifted and more youthful more breast shape, with a restored nipple position relative to the chest.
-To accomplish this goal, Dr Bovill carefully removes excess and loosened skin from breasts which have aged over time, or always been droopy or deflated post pregnancy / breast feeding.
+A breast lift (mastopexy) is a surgical procedure intended to create a lifted and more youthful breast shape, with a restored nipple position relative to the chest.
+To accomplish this goal, Dr. Bovill carefully removes excess and loosened skin from breasts which have aged over time, or have always been droopy or deflated post-pregnancy / breast feeding.
 The upper breast tissue is then reshaped and tightened.
-Dr Bovill has a particular interest and experience in using the lower breast as an ‘auto-augmentation’.
+Dr. Bovill has a particular interest and experience in using the lower breast as an ‘auto-augmentation’.
 A breast lift can provide patients with a breast shape that better complements their figure and restore self-confidence, potentially without the need for implants.
-It can also be used in improving symmetry, and restoring a youthful look after removing ageing or problematic implants.
+It can also be used in improving symmetry and restoring a youthful look after removing aging or problematic breast implants.

-- Individuals with breasts which have aged with time or weight loss, always been droopy or deflated post pregnancy / breast feeding.
+- Individuals with breasts which have aged with time or weight loss, have always been droopy or deflated post-pregnancy / breast feeding.

 - Patients considering this procedure should also be in good overall health and not smoking tobacco.

-Dr Bovill utilises both the anchor and circumvertical incision techniques for breast lift surgery.
+Dr. Bovill utilizes both the anchor and circumvertical incision techniques for breast lift surgery.
 The anchor incision encircles the areola, travels vertically down the breast from the bottom of the areola to the breast crease, then follows along the inframammary fold.
-The resulting incision pattern resembles an anchor, and is also sometimes referred to as an “inverted T” incision.
-The circumvertical or ‘lollipop’ approach avoids the under breast scar but may reduce the dramatic shape change achievable.
-Dr Bovill prefers the modern superomedial or superior pedicle technique, which allows her to preserve blood supply to the nipple but also preserve excess tissue along the bottom of the breast.
-Dr Bovill’s technique then allows her to rearrange the glandular tissue, using the patient’s own tissue to boost projection and affording a more comprehensive and longer-lasting shape enhancement than removing skin alone.
+The resulting incision pattern resembles an anchor and is also sometimes referred to as an “inverted T” incision.
+The circumvertical or ‘lollipop’ approach avoids the under-breast scar but may reduce the dramatic shape change achievable.
+Dr. Bovill prefers the modern superomedial or superior pedicle technique, which allows her to preserve blood supply to the nipple but also preserve excess tissue along the bottom of the breast.
+Dr. Bovill’s technique then allows her to rearrange the glandular tissue, using the patient’s own tissue to boost projection and affording a more comprehensive and longer-lasting shape enhancement than removing skin alone.

 General Recovery Points: